Why Meme Marketing doesn’t work for your business

 6. Domino’s Pizza

 Domino’s is well-known for its funny tone.
-People love to interact with their memes, and this is why they won’t stop posting them any time soon.
+People love to interact with their memes, so they won’t stop posting them any time soon.

 domino-s-meme